Can You Renovate A Grade II Listed Building?

 If you’re not sure where to start, it’s a good idea to book an appointment to speak with a member of your local authority.
 Put your mind at ease by bringing industry experts on board.

-Once you’ve spoken to the relevant parties and decisions have been made regarding your projected work, get in touch with us today to hear about the services we provide.
-In many cases, professional cleaning services may prove favourable over a renovation.
-With the help of a professional cleaning company, your building can be brought back to life for just a fraction of the cost and no further damage.
 Here at ICE Cleaning, we provide a full range of cleaning services for domestic and commercial clients, from facade cleaning to brick and stone cleaning.
 Our brick and stone cleaning services use non-abrasive methods to tackle difficult substances, all without causing damage to your site.

 We can be on site within just 60 minutes to complete a full assessment of your property.
 Give us a call on 0208 066 0360 to receive a free no-obligation quote from a member of our friendly customer support team.